Access all of Typerocket. Get Pro.

 Saving Data To Pivot Table

-To attach extra data to a pivot table row, pass an array
+To attach extra data to a pivot table row, pass an array to the attach method.

 $date = date('Y-m-d H:i:s');